Skip to Content

 The loosely rolled out dough folded into thirds.

-Step 4: Turn the folded rectangle vertically and roll it out until is ¼-inch thick.
+Step 6: Turn the folded dough section lengthwise and roll it out until it is ¼-inch thick.

 The folded dough being rolled out onto a floured surface.

-Step 5: Start from the bottom and roll the rectangle into a cylinder (almost like a croissant).
+Step 7: Start from the bottom and roll the dough section into a cylinder.
+Transfer it to a rimmed baking sheet lined with parchment paper.

 The dough rolled into a cylinder.